dead-claudia/lifted-pipeline-proposal/README.md

 - I wanted to keep it flexible and meaningful semantically.
     - Some things are easily mapped over, but not everything is meaningfully combined.
 A good example of this is with functions.
 (You *could* implement such a method for them, but it's not really useful in practice, just in theory.)
-    - Some things are easily combined, but not everything is meaningfully chained.
+    - Some things are easily combined, but not everything is meaningfully chained or even manipulated.
 A good example of this is with a validation object, where you either have a single value or a list of errors.
 (In fact, you *can't* chain this one like you can with promises - chained values can depend on previously chained results, while failed validations [don't have a result you can chain](https://stackoverflow.com/a/40540290).)
-    - Another example of something that can be combined, but not chained, is a [named, managed, observable slot](https://developer.mozilla.org/en-US/docs/Web/API/HTMLSlotElement).
-If you can't control it, you can't chain it without loss of information.
+    - Some things can be not only combined, but even filtered and finitely extended, but not flattened.
+One example of this is a [named, managed, observable slot](https://developer.mozilla.org/en-US/docs/Web/API/HTMLSlotElement).
+If you don't control it, you can't chain it without loss of information.
+(In this case, it'd be appropriate to just throw if you receive a non-array, non-`undefined` value.)

 - I wanted to decouple the object from the action, and more so, the type from the action.
     - The reason why the iterable interface is *so* attractive to implement is because people can then just use it natively in `for` loops and the like.
 You don't need to make assumptions about the object you have apart from that one clear interface.
 (If they have a weird `.forEach` or a [non-traditional `.filter`](http://api.jquery.com/filter/), you don't need to care about that.)